observIQ/stanza/README.md

 To benchmark: `go test -bench=. -test.benchmem=true ./...`

 ## Plugin Development
-Plugins should be designed to executed only a single responsibility, such as:
+All plugins should be designed to executed only a single responsibility, such as:
 - Discovering logs
 - Filtering logs
 - Parsing logs
 - Forwarding logs

 ### Basic Methods
-Plugins implement 4 basic methods:
+All plugins implement 4 basic methods:
 - **ID()**
   - This method should return the plugin id specified in the plugin config.
   - We highly recommend embedding a basic plugin helper to implement this method.